About the work

 - Can you give us concrete examples of this mathematical presence in your works?

 - Yes, just as I like to confront my paintings with nature to see if it has the "weight", it reassures me about the value of my work that it pleases the greatest number.
-For the record, when I started to have them printed, my little nephews and niece were present at the reception and I remember the craze they had: "How beautiful it is, uncle!" they exclaimed at each painting.
+For the record, when I started to have them printed, my little nephew and niece were present at the reception and I remember the enthusiasm they had: "- How beautiful it is, uncle!" they exclaimed at each painting.

-- I would say curiously beautiful!
+- I would say... curiously beautiful!
 Why?
 You told me that it had raised questions for you and that you had partly found the answer in Jung.

 - Yes, I didn't say to myself: "You are the greatest genius at the beginning of this century!"
 (Smile) but why did this organization around the center and these repetitions have such an effect?
 It's that there is an obviousness in these compositions, a balance that speaks directly to our sensitivity.